CPSC-224-Sources/Homework-1---Yahtzee-Rolling-and-Scoring/README.md

 [https://github.com/worobec/Yahtzee](https://github.com/worobec/Yahtzee)

-Execution and output of your solutions should be roughly identical to the C++ version, an example of which is shown below.￼
+Execution and output of your solutions should be roughly identical to the C++ version, an example of which is shown below.
+That doesn’t mean that you should just copy the C++ code verbatim, even though that would work relatively well in Java.
+You should look at the desired game behaviors and consider an object-oriented approach to building up the same results as the example C++ code.
+Modeling parts of the game, such as Die, Hand of dice, Scorecards, etc should be strongly considered.
+Also be aware that your main() method should probably be no longer than 10 lines of code, which is in sharp contrast to the example code given.

 ![Yahtzee Rolling and Scoring Demo](YahtzeeDemoHW1/YahtzeeDemoHW1Output.png)